Document Categorization¶

 assert ai_quality.f1(None) == 1.0

-# Categorize a Document
+Categorize a Document using the newly trained model.

 document = project.get_document_by_id(YOUR_DOCUMENT_ID)